jyellick/obc-docs/protocol-spec.md

 the Blockchain.
 Users can also invoke a function of an already deployed chain-code through an invocation transaction.

-In the following we provide an overview of the desired business security requirements of our system, and how these requirements map to our security goals.
-We then overview the security components and their operation and show how our design achieves the prescribed goals.
+The next section provides a summary of the business goals of the system that drive the security requirements.
+We then overview the security components and their operation and show how this design fulfills the security requirements.

 ### 4.1 Business security requirements
 This section presents business security requirements that are relevant to the context of Open Blockchain.